 Note: RI recommends installing from the latest xUbuntu ISO/USB deployment method and creating a new "guru" user configured with automatic logon.

-4. Follow the Install procedure to configure user to be able to access /dev/loop device (Guru ID) and other OS customizations.
+4. Follow the Install procedure to configure user to be able to access /dev/loop device (Guru ID) and other OS customization.

 Evaluate New Server